- Home

 Strength training (also known as weight and resistance training) doesn’t just prevent your bones from weakening – it can also add years to your life.
 For example, a long-term study of 3,659 older adults showed that people with higher levels of muscle mass lived longer and stayed healthier.

-If you’ve never done strength training before, the idea of lifting weights may seem quite daunting – but you don’t have to be a bodybuilder to do it!
+If you’ve never done strength training before, the idea of lifting weights may seem quite daunting – but you don’t have to be a bodybuilder to do it.
 Research suggests that it isn’t about lifting the heaviest possible weights – which could easily be counterproductive – it’s about lifting any weight, so long as you exert yourself enough to feel tired by the end of it.
-That being said, it’s often best to begin strength training by using just your body weight.
+That said, it’s often best to begin strength training using just your body weight.

 If you’re looking for somewhere to start, you could spend your first session working out your upper body, and the next working out your lower body.
 Exercises like squats are great for strengthening your legs, while push-ups are good for strengthening your arms, shoulders, and chest.

 Doing exercises like these for half an hour, twice a week can have a big impact.
-As we age, our muscle mass and bone density slowly begin to decrease.
+As we age, our muscle mass and bone density slowly decrease.
 Even gentle strength training stimulates muscle and bone growth, which can go a long way in preventing falls and fractures.
 It can also help improve functional mobility, for example, how fast you can comfortably walk.

 We know the gym isn’t everyone’s favourite place, but because of its equipment, facilities, and professional advice, it can be a good place for strength training.
 You might like to have a read of our guide to joining a gym if you’d like to feel more confident about getting started.